How to Apply for Croatian Citizenship by Descent as a U.S. Citizen

 • Optional but helpful: family tree diagram and supporting community or identity documents (especially for Article 16 cases).

-Step-by-Step Guide: How U.S. Citizens Can Claim Croatian Citizenship by Descent
+General Process: How U.S. Citizens Commonly Apply for Croatian Citizenship by Descent

 1